Analytic hierarchy process: Practical examples

 Some of the books on AHP contain practical examples of its use, though they are not typically intended to be step-by-step learning aids.
 One of them contains a handful of expanded examples, plus about 400 AHP hierarchies briefly described and illustrated with figures.
 Many examples are discussed, mostly for professional audiences, in papers published by the International Symposium on the Analytic Hierarchy Process.

 Criticisms

 The AHP is included in most operations research and management science textbooks, and is taught in numerous universities; it is used extensively in organizations that have carefully investigated its theoretical underpinnings.
-While the general consensus is that it is both technically valid and practically useful, the method does have its critics.
+The method does have its critics.

 In the early 1990s a series of debates between critics and proponents of AHP was published in Management Science and The Journal of the Operational Research Society, two prestigious journals where Saaty and his colleagues had considerable influence.
 These debates seem to have been settled in favor of AHP: